Jules Rabin: Early life and education

 Yehuda Moishe Rabinovitz was born on April 6, 1924, and grew up in Roxbury, Boston, Massachusetts, as the youngest of five children.
 His parents were Jewish immigrants from Lithuania.
 Rabin grew up in poverty in a working class family.
 His father sorted metal in a junkyard and the family ran a store with the help of their children.
 His uncle, a Marxist, took him to his first protest—a rally in support of Black labor organizer Angelo Herndon after his conviction for insurrection—when he was eight years old.
 Rabin recalls that his uncle followed the tradition of the Haskalah, the Jewish Enlightenment, which rejected rabbinic authority.

-Rabin attended the Boston Latin School before going on to Harvard.
-After his first semester, he joined the United States Army.
-He was trained as a translator in the German language during World War II, but was not deployed.
-After the end of the war, he returned to Harvard and received his BA in 1946.
-He initially began working on his undergraduate thesis at Harvard but soon "got tired of it" and gave up on it, graduating cum laude instead.
-He shortened his name to Rabin soon after.
-He then attended graduate school at Columbia University where he studied anthropology but did not finish his doctorate nor receive his degree, giving up after declaring his thesis "a foolish theoretical subject".
+Rabin would finish at Boston Latin School before attending Harvard, completed a semester then joined the United States Army, to train as a German language for World War II.
+He was not deployed.
+After war's end, he returned to Harvard and completed a BA in 1946.
+He graduated cum laude despite never completing his undergraduate thesis as he grew tired of it.
+He shortened his name to Rabin before attending graduate school (anthropology) at Columbia University.
+He never finished his thesis ("a foolish theoretical subject"), or complete his doctorate studies.